Brandywine School District

 Brandywine School District (abbreviated BSD) is a public school district in northern New Castle County, Delaware in the United States.

 It serves Arden, Ardencroft, Ardentown, Bellefonte, Claymont, Edgemoor, Talleyville, and a northeast portion of the city of Wilmington.
 It also includes Brandywine Hundred.
 The size of its territory is 33 sqmi.

 Its administrative offices are in an unincorporated area, and has a Wilmington postal address.

 The district also offers a program known as the gifted and talented program.
 The program is for children with a higher understanding of grade level assignments.
 There are three schools participating in this program: Mount Pleasant Elementary School, Claymont Elementary School, and P.S. duPont Middle School.
 Mount Pleasant High School and Talley Middle School offer the International Baccalaureate program for students who test into the program.

 History

+Established in 1981, it took a portion of the former New Castle County School District.

 In 2000 the school board bought out the contract of superintendent Joseph P. DeJohn so that he would leave, and the board had plans to choose a new superintendent.
 That year Al Mascitti, a columnist for The News Journal, stated that the school board "started treating the district like a foul-smelling refrigerator".

 Administration

-The current superintendent is Lincoln Hohler.
-The current Board of Education President is John Skrobot III, and the current Vice President is Kristin Pidgeon.
+The current superintendent is Dr. Lisa Lawson.
+The current board of education president is Ralph Ackerman, and the current vice president is Dr. Shawn Jegede.